aalmusaw/BankingSystemMgmtServer/README.md

 Here, we are using a microservices architecture whereby we use three RESTful-like backend servers, one database server, and a client.

+## Video Walkthrough
+[Click here](https://youtu.be/K6kIj30CsiM) for a video walkthrough of the project.